parkchamchi/DepthViewer/README.md

 But after a series of progressions, I found the [v0.8.7](https://github.com/parkchamchi/DepthViewer/releases/tag/v0.8.7-beta) build to be *okay enough* for my personal use.
 So this project is on "indefinite hiatus" from now on, but I'm still open for minor feature requests and bug fixes.

-I thank all people who gave me complements, advices, bug reports, and criticisms.
+I thank all people who gave me compliments, advices, bug reports, and criticisms.

 Thank you.